vincedarley/homebridge-plugin-bwaspa/README.md

 The spa's current temperature is visible both in the Thermostat device and in the read-only Temperature Sensor.
 Up to you whether you want both devices exposed.

 The flow sensor has 3 states: normal, failed, or low water flow.
 In the Home app this is exposed using the leak-sensor style alerting model.
-In Matter this is exposed as two boolean sensors: a LeakSensor alarm endpoint for failed flow, and a separate generic OnOffSensor warning endpoint for low flow.
+In Matter this is exposed as two boolean sensors: a LeakSensor alarm for failed flow, and a separate generic contact sensor warning for low flow.
 This is useful for detecting dirty filters because reduced flow disables heating and results in the spa to cooling down.

 There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump), so that you can safely change filters, etc.